TomLKoller/BaVI-pose-tracking/README.md

 This implementation uses the orientation estimator of: https://github.com/dlaidig/qmt which was published under MIT license by Thomas Seel and Stefan Ruppin

+Please contact me if you are interested in using this code or reproducing my results but have trouble to run the code.

 # Dependencies
 (Please look up the dependencies of the repositories)
 1. ADEKF https://github.com/TomLKoller/ADEKF